Think Tank (Blur album): Artwork and packaging

 The album cover was stenciled by the graffiti artist Banksy.
 Despite Banksy stating that he normally avoids commercial work, he later defended his decision to do the cover, saying: "I've done a few things to pay the bills, and I did the Blur album.
 It was a good record and [the commission was] quite a lot of money.
 I think that's a really important distinction to make.
 If it's something you actually believe in, doing something commercial doesn't turn it to shit just because it's commercial.
 Otherwise you've got to be a socialist rejecting capitalism altogether, because the idea that you can marry a quality product with a quality visual and be a part of that even though it's capitalistic is sometimes a contradiction you can't live with.
 But sometimes it's pretty symbiotic, like the Blur situation."
 The album's cover art sold at auction in 2007 for £75,000.
 The fold out booklet of the album features the text "Celebrity Harvest", which was the working name for a proposed, but ultimately unmade Gorillaz film.
+The name of the album comes from Bassist Alex James who said in a 2003 Interview "It seemed to sum everything up."